IHE/ITI.mCSD/input/pagecontent/issues.md

 [GF\#13265](http://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=13265).*

 FHIR has added an additional Identifier.use code of “old” for this case.

+*mCSD\_8.
+IHE has updated mCSD to add support for organizational facilities.
+As part of this revision of mCSD, we have removed the “Organization Option”, “Location Option”, “Practitioner Option”, and “Healthcare Services Option”.
+These options existed to enable servers to focus only on a small subset of the resources.
+The actual burden to support all resources is small and set of options seems to add unnecessary complexity.
+The result would be that servers shall support all of the FHIR Resources, the clients can use the FHIR Resources in the way defined.
+If there is concern with the removal of these options, please submit a Public Comment.*

+No comments received so changes are being kept, but any additional comments are welcome.

 *mCSD\_9.
 We have added a requirement to include a meta.profile tag for all compliant resources.
 This is so that in a mixed server that has